 This week I have an offering from another member of the La Estancia community, Kung Fu Girl, who recently conducted a solid interview with our own Louis James.
 While investors who are experienced in the opportunities that are available in early-stage mineral exploration companies won’t learn anything new, she and Louis do a great job of recapping the fundamentals.

 Visit the Casey Research pavilion at the Cambridge House Investment Conference this coming Sunday and Monday in Vancouver.
 I won’t be there, but Louis James, Marin Katusa, Jeff Clark, Ed Steer, Olivier Garret and a number of other members of the Casey Research team will be.
 The program at the pavilion is quite comprehensive, featuring both the Casey team and some of the serially successful honorees of our Explorers’ League and NexTen organizations.
 There’s no charge.
-Here’s a link to more details… see the “badge” about halfway down the page for info on the Casey Research pavilion.

 And that’s it for this week, I hope I didn’t bore you too badly with the long dissertation on Argentina – obviously something I feel pretty passionate about.
 Next week, I’ll make an attempt to focus on more conventional topics.